mtkluc/Project1/README.md

 2018-02	34
 2018-03	32

-Conclusion
+# Conclusion
 February 2018 recorded the highest traffic score of 34, indicating it was a particularly busy month for travel at LAX.
 January 2018 followed closely with a score of 33, while March 2018 had a slightly lower score of 32.
 Travelers should consider these findings when planning trips to Los Angeles, as traveling during these peak months may lead to increased congestion and longer wait times at the airport.
 For a more comfortable experience, selecting less busy months could be beneficial.

 ![Air_Traffic_Scores_LAX_2018](https://github.com/user-attachments/assets/76a7025f-d966-4377-b3a9-b01ea979729b)

-Weather Analysis Based on U.S. Bureau of Transportation Statistics (BTS) Dataset for January 2024:
+## Weather Analysis Based on U.S. Bureau of Transportation Statistics (BTS) Dataset for January 2024:

-1. Monthly Weather-Related Delays by Airport:
+# 1. Monthly Weather-Related Delays by Airport:
 •	The first chart shows a clear difference in the number of weather-related delays across various airports.
 Dallas/Fort Worth (DFW) experiences the highest number of delays, peaking sharply in May with over 700 delays.
 •	Other airports like JFK, LAX, and SFO maintain relatively low and steady levels of weather-related delays throughout the months, with no drastic spikes.
 This suggests that certain airports are more vulnerable to weather disruptions, possibly due to geographical or regional weather patterns.

 ![monthly_weather_related_delays_US_airports](https://github.com/user-attachments/assets/114c29ac-a819-4d7b-8686-e0299a7631ab)

+# Implications:
+     Airlines operating from DFW need to allocate more resources and contingency plans during the spring, especially in May, to manage the higher likelihood of weather-related delays and cancellations.
+     Airports like JFK, LAX, and SFO, while having fewer disruptions, should still have systems in place for unexpected weather changes, albeit on a smaller scale.

-2. Comparison of Weather-Related Delays and Cancellations:
+# 2. Comparison of Weather-Related Delays and Cancellations:
 •	Weather-related delays and cancellations exhibit different patterns.
 May stands out with the highest number of cancellations (over 2000), which could be due to severe weather conditions such as storms or heavy rain that make cancellations more likely.
 Delays also peak in May but are generally lower than the number of cancellations.
 •	The sharp decline in both delays and cancellations in June, followed by another rise in cancellations in July, indicates fluctuating weather conditions that heavily impact flight schedules.
 ![monthly_weather_related_delays](https://github.com/user-attachments/assets/da7c1b6c-321e-4265-8158-9f46555c8372)
+# Implications:
+    Passengers flying through DFW in the spring should be prepared for possible delays or cancellations.
+Awareness campaigns, better communication, and real-time updates can improve customer experience during peak disruption periods.
+    Airports with lower disruption rates can focus on maintaining their relatively stable performance by ensuring that smaller disruptions don't escalate.

-3. Seasonal Analysis of Delays and Cancellations:
+# 3. Seasonal Analysis of Delays and Cancellations:
 •	Weather-related delays and cancellations are highest in the spring season, which could be attributed to volatile weather patterns like thunderstorms and high winds.
 •	During the winter season, there are fewer weather-related delays and cancellations, which suggests that while winter storms may cause significant disruptions, they occur less frequently across the U.S.
 •	Summer sees a moderate level of disruptions, with cancellations being more prominent than delays, potentially due to unpredictable summer storms.
 ![seasonal_weather_related_delays_US_airports_2024](https://github.com/user-attachments/assets/3a73d49c-17d6-4a3e-abec-b96e631d5244)
+# Implications:
+     Airlines should consider adjusting flight schedules and staffing levels during the spring, especially in regions more prone to storms.
+Flexibility in rebooking and cancellation policies during these peak periods may help reduce passenger dissatisfaction.

-These findings highlight the critical importance of weather in flight delays and cancellations, with significant operational and strategic implications for airlines and airport management.
+To Conclude, these findings highlight the critical importance of weather in flight delays and cancellations, with significant operational and strategic implications for airlines and airport management.

-Five-Day Weather Forecast and Analysis:
+## Five-Day Weather Forecast and Analysis:
-1. Correlation Between Weather Conditions:
+# 1. Correlation Between Weather Conditions:
 •	The correlation heatmap shows a very low correlation between temperature and wind speed (0.18), meaning these two factors have little direct interaction.
 Both variables, however, are independently significant when assessing flight delays.
 Precipitation data was not available or correlated in this plot, which may need further review to determine its impact on flight operations.
 ![correlation_weather_coniditions](https://github.com/user-attachments/assets/b7505f3a-43e4-43dc-9f4f-2390c33da008)

-2. Wind Speed Impact on Flight Delays/Cancellations:
+# 2. Wind Speed Impact on Flight Delays/Cancellations:
 •	In the first hypothesis analysis, it is evident that higher wind speeds are linked to increased chances of flight delays or cancellations.
 When wind speeds exceed 5 m/s, the likelihood of delays or cancellations increases, supporting the hypothesis that wind speed is a critical factor in aviation disruptions.
 •	Lower wind speeds (below 4 m/s) show negligible effects on delays, indicating that flight operations remain largely unaffected by mild winds
 ![hypothesis_1](https://github.com/user-attachments/assets/8f2dbc0a-de5b-4d72-8227-a0e373a159d1)
+# Implications:
+     Airlines and airports should closely monitor wind speed forecasts, especially when speeds exceed 5 m/s, as this is associated with higher chances of delays or cancellations.
+Contingency plans, such as rescheduling or rerouting flights, can help mitigate the operational impact of high winds.

-3. Precipitation's Influence on Delays:
+# 3. Precipitation's Influence on Delays:
 •	The second hypothesis examined precipitation and its relationship with flight delays/cancellations.
 The scatter plot indicates very little to no correlation between precipitation and the chances of delays in the observed data.
 This could suggest that while precipitation (e.g., rain) may disrupt ground operations or cause delays in specific cases, it is not a dominant factor for widespread flight cancellations or delays across these airports.
 ![hypothesis_2](https://github.com/user-attachments/assets/15e12468-0677-46dc-8cd6-79422ea2f6d9)
+# Implications:
+      Despite precipitation's potential to disrupt airport operations, its limited influence on delays in this dataset suggests that airports have established effective management practices for dealing with rain or other precipitation.
+However, airports should still be vigilant, especially in regions prone to more severe weather (e.g., snow or hail), which could have a greater impact than rain alone.

-4. Temperature's Impact on Flight Delays/Cancellations:
+# 4. Temperature's Impact on Flight Delays/Cancellations:
 •	The third hypothesis analyzed the relationship between temperature and the likelihood of delays.
 Similar to wind speed, there seems to be a relationship between higher temperatures and increased delays or cancellations, particularly when temperatures reach the 16°C range.
 The spread of data suggests that temperature extremes (whether too low or too high) may cause operational challenges leading to delays.
 ![hypothesis_3](https://github.com/user-attachments/assets/ebc5cf9e-7e60-4f1e-8df1-64564f28ee6e)
+# Implications:
+     As temperatures rise, particularly in summer months, airlines should prepare for potential delays or equipment challenges.
+Ground delays due to heat may cause significant logistical issues, requiring adequate planning for fuel management and passenger comfort.
+     The findings reinforce the need for more granular predictive models to forecast delays based on weather.
+By integrating precise weather data with operational metrics, airlines can improve resource allocation, minimize delays, and enhance the passenger experience during disruptive weather events.
+# In summary,

-In summary, wind speed and temperature are the most influential weather factors affecting flight delays and cancellations.
+wind speed and temperature are the most influential weather factors affecting flight delays and cancellations.
 Precipitation appears to have a limited effect in this dataset, but further analysis with more diverse weather conditions might reveal a different relationship.
 Seasonal planning and operational flexibility will be key for mitigating the impact of weather on flight operations.

 ##